aspath1/juniper_build_config/roles/junos_config/snmp/README.md

 This will create one dictionary, called `configuration`, that will host all configuration elements.
 Without declaring `hash_behaviour=merge`, Ansible will overwrite the dictionary after reading each yaml file holding a `configuration` item.

-With all of that out of the way, let's talk about the variables available for the `junos_access` template.
+With all of that out of the way, let's talk about the variables available for the `snmp` template.

 ## configuration directories and files